Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission. Learn More

 As with having their own firewall and CDN, Cloudways also comes with caching in the form of their Breeze WordPress plugin.
 Again, while this may seem like a good thing it is of dubious benefit to seasoned site owners.

 I tested Breeze out and found it not exactly to my expectation.
 In fact, it caused issues with my site on several instances.

 Cloudways Plans & Pricing

-Because Cloudways is not the main provider of the various platform-based services it provides, prices (as well as everything else) vary depending on your choice.
+Because Cloudways is not the infrastructure provider, your Cloudways bill prices (as well as everything else) vary depending on your choice.
 There is a choice of five main service platforms – Digital Ocean, Linode, VULTR, Amazon Web Services and Google Cloud.